daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 })
 {% endhighlight %}

 The variable `filtered` is being defined exactly like before, except the body is wrapped by a `reactive({})`, and it's defined in the server function instead of inside the individual render functions.

-Reactive expressions defined with the `reactive()` function are treated like functions, so to access the value of a reactive expression, you to get the value of the dataset at any time you would use `filtered()` (notice that there are brackets at the end, as if it's a function).
 Now that we have our reactive variable, we can use it in the output render functions.
 Try it yourself, and when you think you're done, check the code below.
+Don't forget that in order to access the value of a reactive expression, you must follow the name of the variable with parentheses!
 This is how your server function should look like now.

 {% highlight r linenos %}